Falmouth graduate lands Wildlife Photographer of the Year cover

 We caught up with William to discuss his work and ask his advice for aspiring photographers.

-Can you tell us more about the story behind Romance is Dead and how you captured the shot?
+Can you tell us more about the story behind Romance is Dead and how you took the photograph?

 As a result, I ended up spending ten days watching mating lions, which was not my original plan or objective!
 But as the moments immediately after mating can be so visceral, the images almost took themselves.
-All that was left for me to do was position the lions against the light and get the shot.
+All that was left for me to do was position the lions against the light and take the photograph.

 What does it mean to you to have your work recognised by Wildlife Photographer of the Year?